Clean up the file server. Consolidate data and access rights

 And even worse: the mountain of data is not only tending to become less valuable because data is less available.
 The data chaos also confuses the employees at work and costs up to 60 minutes of working time every day.
 So useless data not only loses its value, it becomes annoying data spam and needs to be sorted out.

-Similar to the pandemic, every company must at some point break the growth in the area of unstructured data like a wave of infections.
+Similar to what happened recently in the pandemic, every company must at some point break the growth in the area of unstructured data like a wave of infections.
 The longer you wait with effective measures, the more complex, strenuous and expensive it becomes in the end.

 Obsolete Data Report for the analysis of mostly obsolete data structures